-Georgetown is a lively city situated in the island of Penang on the northwest coast of Peninsular Malaysia.
+Situated in the northern part of West Malaysia along the Malacca Strait, Penang is one of the most popular and renowned travel destinations.
 It was founded by the British in 1786 and was awarded UNESCO World Heritage site due to an impressive collection of more than 1,700 historic buildings.
-The city is filled with skyscrapers, beautiful squares and many night markets.
+The island was nicknamed the Pearl of the Orient because there are many soft sandy beaches and the food capital of the country.

 Getting There and Around

 Another option is to get a bus ride from the city center at KL Sentral or Bersepadu Selatan Terminal.
-The journey normally takes about 5 hours, but look at the bright side, you can enjoy the scenery of the countryside, small towns, paddy fields and palm tree (Bus tickets can be purchased online in advance via Easybook or Bus Online Ticket).
+The journey usually takes about 5 1/2 hours, but look at the bright side, you can enjoy the scenery of the countryside, small towns, paddy fields and palm trees Purchase your bus ticket online in advance via Easybook or Bus Online Ticket).
+You can also opt for a train, which departs from KL Sentral and the journey is around 5 hours (Buy your train ticket here or download the app into your phone).

 Penang island is very easy to explore and navigate, enough there is no train available like Kuala Lumpur.
 Most heritage buildings are situated right in Georgetown itself and can visit them on foot.
 There is the free Penang City Hop On Free Central Area Transit (CAT) to take you around the town which departs every 30 minutes from Bus Terminal Jetty.
 If you are heading to the beach of Batu Ferringhi, you can take the local bus 101 round trip from the Jetty Bus Terminal and cost only RM3.
 Alternatively, there are always Grab and MyCar throughout the town.